Book an STD test

 Bacterial Vaginosis

 Bacterial vaginosis, or BV, is a common vaginal infection in women of reproductive age.
-It happens when the good to bad ratio of bacteria in the body is thrown out of balance.
+It happens when the good-to-bad ratio of bacteria in the body is thrown out of balance.
 Women are more likely to get BV if they douche or have new or multiple sexual partners.
 Essentially, any activity that introduces new bacteria into the vagina can cause BV.

 The symptoms of bacterial vaginosis include: